-Module 11: Internet: The Nuts and Bolts: This module explores web domains, page depth, how search engines work compared to research databases, and which materials exist in the "Invisible Web" in order to lay the foundation for effective web searching for academic sources.
+Module 11: Internet for Academic Research: This module explores web domains, page depth, how search engines work compared to research databases, and which materials exist in the "Invisible Web" in order to lay the foundation for effective web searching for academic sources.
 Prerequisite: Module 1.

 The modules are available as online tutorials in the library's Brightspace classroom.
 You must be a currently enrolled student at Wayne College to access the library's online classroom.
 Contact Maureen if you do not have access to the current semester's library classroom.